nilovelez/machete/readme.txt

 == Changelog ==

 = 4.0.3 =
+* Added SVG icon to the maintenance page.
+Looks cool.
 * Cleanup: Removed the opcion to disable the Contact Form 7 refill (no longer used)
 * Cleanup: removed te option to disable the '.recentcomments a' output
 * Fix: declared $machete as global to prevent WP-CLI errors (props Armando Lüscher)